2026-04-28

 -

 validate_task: Custom operator that validates the data in the raw tables.
 The expected schemas are defined usingPydanticmodels underartemis/dags/common/components/f1_validate.py.
-It streams blocks from the raw tables and validates them using a vectorized approach.
+It streams blocks from the raw tables and validates them using a batched approach.
 If there are any validation errors and they exceed the threshold, the task fails. -

 staging: This task uses the Astronomer Cosmos package to run dbt models.
 It runs the staging models underdbt/f1/models/staging.
 It runs as aTaskGroupand runs the model and the tests in the dbt project.
 The dbt profiles are set up to use theClickhouseadapter and the connection details are pulled from Airflow connections using the Vault secrets backend.
 Staging models simply extract the relevant fields from the raw JSON data and perform basic transformations. -